Chuyu-Team/VC-LTL5/Readme.md

 ### 1.1.
 The principle of VC-LTL
-After using the VC-LTL, the binaries will be dynamically linked to the built-in `msvcrt.dll` in the Windows to reduce the binaries size.
+After using the VC-LTL, the binaries will be dynamically linked to the built-in `msvcrt.dll` or `ucrtbase.dll` in the Windows to reduce the binaries size.
 It is generally available if you use the VC-LTL in the project using the C Runtime, STL or MFC.

 > After using the VC-LTL, the size of the binaries will reduce about 30%